 Tony loved school and loved the people that became his friends and his teachers.
 Tony attended the Paintsville City School, where he went on to graduate form high school and married his high school sweetheart.
 After high school Tony and his wife Mylinda opened their own business.

 Tony was appointed to the Kentucky Governor's Statewide Council of Vocational, Rehabilitation.
 He served on the governor's council for ten years; while on the Governor's council he was active in getting laws and programs passed for the physically challenged.
 He also worked to pass laws that would eliminate discrimination against physically challenged individuals.

 Tony had a passion for sports of all kinds, especially baseball.
-He coached a Little League team for several years; his team won many awards and tournament .
+He and his good friend Gary Blair coached a Little League team for several years; their team won many awards and tournaments .

 Please go our Scholarship Program Page to apply for our annual scholarship and read the requirements to be considered for our scholarship program.